 • Individuals (or their family members) in progressed stages of Alzheimer's disease or dementia.

 For far too long, traditional estate planning and elder law have been failing to address these issues.
-Traditional estate planning focuses primarily on what happens when you die, but generally does an inadequate job of addressing quality of life and long-term care concerns.
+Traditional estate planning focuses primarily on what happens when you die, but it generally does an inadequate job of addressing quality of life and long-term care concerns.
 Meanwhile, traditional elder law planning has primarily been focused on nursing home planning and government benefits such as Medicaid.
 We believe that good planning can and should be so much more than this.

 For additional resources, we recommend downloading our free e-book, Guide to Alzheimer's Care.